AP and Transfer Credit

 Transfer Credit

-How to receive transfer credit and apply it toward your degree
+How to get transfer credit evaluated to use toward your degree

 Transfer Credit for Transfer Students